yjmrobert/itamae/DEVELOPERS.md

 ## How It Works

 Itamae uses a Go binary to orchestrate shell scripts located in the `scripts/` directory.
 Each script is a plugin that knows how to install and remove a specific piece of software.
-The Go binary embeds these scripts and uses a terminal user interface (TUI) to let the user choose which plugins to run.
+The Go binary embeds these scripts and uses interactive forms (built with [Charm Huh](https://github.com/charmbracelet/huh)) to let the user choose which optional plugins to install.

 ## Adding a New Plugin